FrostbittenKing/fixasusbacklight/README.md

 Extrating the DIDL/CADL Offsets:

  1. dump the bios with acpidump to file
- 2. extract dsdt tables with acpixtract <file>
+ 2. extract dsdt tables with acpixtract &lt;file&gt;
     this should create some files, one beeing something like dsdt.dsl (the file with .dsl is the important file)
  3. find the IGDM opregion in this file.
 This should look something like this: